pujitha24/BFSGraphEulerPath/README.md

 Here is an example of the `get_assets()` method, which specifies 3 assets with the following keys: "artifactory_asset", "qb_gtax", and "local_driver".
 NOTE: This is not how plugins would typically look, it is simply showing the different types of assets that a plugin can define and the attributes that are associated with each type.

-Define the following assets in your sample plugin and try
+Define the following assets in your sample plugin and try it
 ```python
     def get_assets(target, line):
      return {